folio-org/folio-org.github.io/guides/developer-setup.md

 For example, each `mod-*` module (and `raml-module-builder` itself) include the "raml" repository as a git submodule as its `ramls/raml-util` directory.
 (See [notes](/start/primer-raml/).)

-Note that when originally cloning a repository, use 'git clone --recursive ...'
+Note that when originally cloning a repository, use 'git clone --recursive ...' which should automatically include any submodules.

 Some git clients do not.
 If you then have an empty "raml-util" directory, then do `git submodule update --init`